osmhpi/metalfs/README.md

  - CMake is required to build the software, as well as FUSE (`libfuse-dev` on Ubuntu), LMDB (`liblmdb-dev`) and libcxl ( `libcxl-dev` or part of [PSLSE](https://github.com/ibm-capi/pslse) when simulating)
  - Create a build directory: `mkdir build && cd build`
  - Specify environment variables pointing to SNAP (and if necessary PSLSE).
-Make sure that the libcxl.a and libsnap.a libraries are built.
  ```
 export PSLSE_ROOT=/home/user/pslse
 export SNAP_ROOT=/home/user/snap